Skip to content

 In this step, we identify various data sources based on usecase.
 For instance, in traffic source analysis, data is sourced from Google Analytics to capture website traffic, user behavior, and acquisition channel data using the Google Analytics.
 Additionally, data is obtained from advertising platforms such as Google Ads or Facebook Ads to access campaign performance metrics.
 Not all use cases necessitate generating data from scratch, if the organization already possesses the required data in its databases, this step may be skipped.

-Data Understanding and Exploration
+Data understanding and exploration

 To understand the data, you need to set up the data source connection to S3 using Instance Secret and Depot.
 Let’s see how can you set the data source connection using the Depot for S3.
 This step is depends on the Data Source.